 The Mergers & Acquisitions Litigation Review: Mexico

 Mexico has improved its legal system in recent years to become a suitable venue to conduct business and protect investment through deregulation and the execution of bilateral and multilateral agreements on trade and investment.
-The recent approval of a new free trade agreement with the United States of America and Canada (USMCA) confirms such commitment.
+Despite of the covid-19 pandemic, according to official sources foreign investment in Mexico increased during the first quarter of 2021.2

-Despite certain advances, it is still a major step to adapt to new market trends and innovation in Mexican mergers and acquisitions (M&A) culture.
-These trends include departing from older statutes and traditional legal practices and revamping the judicial system to allow more efficient, speedier, and creative judgments.
+Although there have been advances, it is still a major step to adapt to new market trends and innovation in the Mexican mergers and acquisitions (M&A) culture.
+These trends include departing from older statutes and traditional legal practices and revamping the judicial system to allow more efficient, speedier and creative judgments, which can be seen in oral proceedings.
 Mexico must transition to a true rule-of-law system that provides equal access to justice for every person and ensures effective redress.
-If Mexican courts do not evolve and transition to more sophisticated analysis, alternative dispute resolutions mechanisms (and even foreign venues) will continue to prevail in sophisticated transactions in Mexico.
+If Mexican courts do not evolve and transition to more sophisticated analysis, alternative dispute resolution mechanisms (and even foreign venues) will continue to prevail in sophisticated transactions in Mexico.
 Sophisticated M&A transactions are rarely disputed in local courts and arbitration is often the preferred method of dispute resolution.

 The volume of litigation related to M&A transactions in Mexico is low.
 However, in the past few years there has been an increase in M&A transactions, which was followed by a downturn in the Mexican economy that increased the volume of M&A litigation.